Bicycle Commuting Reimbursements No Longer Excluded from Employees’ Income but Still Deductible by Employers

 For 2018 through 2025, employers must include moving expense reimbursements in employees’ wages.
 The new tax law suspends the exclusion for qualified moving expense reimbursements.

-One exception: Members of the U.S. Armed Forces can still exclude qualified moving expense reimbursements from their income if:
+Exception 1: Members of the U.S. Armed Forces can still exclude qualified moving expense reimbursements from their income if:

 - They are on active duty